pwittchen/airly-statusbar/README.md

 airly.sh
 =========
-bash script for reading AQI and temperature from the airly. eu sensors for bitbar (macOS) and Argos (Linux) top panels
+bash script for reading AQI (Air Quality Index) and temperature from the airly.eu sensors for bitbar (macOS) and Argos (Linux) top panels

 Installation
 -------------